Close Alert Banner

 French Immersion

 Our French Immersion program at the Durham Catholic District School Board begins in Grade 1.
 The program is designed to provide non-francophone students with a high degree of proficiency in the French language.
 Our goal is to develop students’ level of proficiency, while supporting their growing confidence in communicating effectively in French in their everyday lives.
 The ability to speak two or more languages increases the capacity for creative thinking and the ability to respect and understand other cultures.
 Providing a strong, early foundation in literacy at home will help to enhance second language acquisition.
 Many Durham Catholic elementary schools currently offer this program.
-Please refer to pages 14 and 15 of this document for a complete listing of schools across the system that provide the French Immersion program.
 Click here to read more about French Immersion.

 English Language Learners